xenondevs/Docs/docs/nova/addon/worldgen/features/features.md

 ### 1. Feature Type

 The feature type is the logic behind the feature.
 It's the only part that needs to be written in code.
-Minecraft (obviously) already has a ton of default feature types (Although they're just called "Feature" in NMS).
+Minecraft already has a ton of default feature types (Although they're just called `Feature` in NMS).
 Check out the [Minecraft Wiki](https://minecraft.fandom.com/wiki/Custom_feature#Feature_Type) for an up-to-date list of all feature types.

 ### 2. Configured Feature

 Some feature types require additional configuration which determines what the feature will generate.
 For example, the `minecraft:ore` feature type requires a `minecraft:ore_configuration` to be defined.
-This configuration will determine what block the ore will be placed in, how large the ore vein will be, etc. For more details on a specific configuration, check out its corresponding page in the sidebar.
+This configuration will determine stuff like: what block the ore will be placed in, how large the ore vein will be, etc. For more details on a specific configuration, check out its corresponding page in the sidebar.
 You can create configured feature files in the `data/worldgen/configured_feature` directory.

 ### 3. Placed Feature